Interstellar space, far from any stars, is filled with a very low... | Channels for Pearson+

 Textbook QuestionTextbook Question

 Interstellar space, far from any stars, is filled with a very low density of hydrogen atoms (H, not H₂).
-The number density is about 1 atom/cm³ and the temperature is about 3 K. a.
-Estimate the pressure in interstellar space.
-Give your answer in Pa and in atm.
+The number density is about 1 atom/cm³ and the temperature is about 3 K. c.
+What is the edge length L of an L ✕ L ✕ L cube of gas with 1.0 J of thermal energy?

 Was this helpful?